17 Best Bean to Cup Coffee Machines of 2022

 Automated, touch screen operation simplifies how to make your favourite cafe coffee in three easy steps – grind, brew and milk.

-You can easily fix the coffee strength, milk texture or temperature to suit your taste.
+You can easily troubleshoot the coffee strength, milk texture or temperature to suit your taste.
 Then save it with your own unique name.
 Create and save up to 8 personalized coffees.

 Swipe.
 Select.
 Enjoy.
 With automation at every stage, just swipe and select for espresso, long black, latte, flat white or cappuccino and enjoy café quality coffee at home.